Survival and Emergency Preparedness

 Therefore, we must prep.
 We can’t help others from a position of weakness, so we must be strong and well-equipped.
 Prepping reduces suffering and prolongs our ability to do good in this world.

 Preparedness spans the scale from quick and easy to hardcore and all-consuming.
 You take a gamble in what level to go with.
 Too little and you might painfully regret it one day.
 Too much and you will have spent time, money, and sacrificed spiritual harmony out of proportion to the risk.
 But something is better than nothing, which is why I advocate that everyone at least have the basics.

-Everyone must be ready to survive at least one week without power, internet, cell service, food, water, gasoline, medical, fire, or police service.
+Everyone must be ready to survive bare minimum one week without power, internet, cell service, food, water, gasoline, medical, fire, or police service.
 One month is a more reasonable goal and would cover the most probable natural disasters.
-One year would take some serious investment.
+One year would take some serious investment but is a good target.
 One decade would require a luxe bunker or well-defended homestead.
+The sweet spot is around 3 months, but more is certainly better if one has the money and space.
+Stock up most on what you use the most.
 It all depends on the dangers unique to your region, so plan accordingly.